Closing Emotional Distance – 1-minute video — with Mary Beth Luedtke

 Emotional distance in relationships often refers to a lack of connection and intimacy between two partners.
 It can manifest in many ways, such as a lack of communication, shared experiences, support, or physical touch.

+Emotional distance can result from various factors, such as past traumas, imprinting, unresolved issues, or simply growing apart over time.
 In some cases, emotional distance can be a reactive choice made by one or both partners out of fear of vulnerability and intended to protect themselves from anticipated emotional pain.
 For example, someone who has been hurt in the past may find it difficult to open up and trust their partner fully.
 In such cases, emotional distance can be an unconscious response intended to avoid feeling hurt or abandoned.
+When emotional distance becomes a long-term pattern, it can have harmful consequences for the relationship.

 Lack of emotional connection can lead to feelings of loneliness, resentment, and frustration.
 It can also result in a breakdown of trust and intimacy.